 The island is not so populated as the recorded number of residents is not more than 200, and most of them are elders spending their peaceful time breathing fresh air produced by the healthy environment of the island.

-Grandmas spend their evenings in gossips while grandpas entertain in their circle playing indoor games at courtyards of their houses.
+Grandmas spend their evenings in gossip while grandpas entertain in their circle playing indoor games in the courtyards of their houses.

 In the morning most of them are busy cultivating and harvesting olives,

-refining olive oils with their particular methods, as well as some families adopted the profession of fishing, they are usually seen at coastal lines of the island in the morning.
+refining olive oils with their particular methods, as well as some families adopting the profession of fishing, they are usually seen at the coastal lines of the island in the morning.

 Besides, the young generation of the locals usually visits the islands during their vacations for spending a peaceful time far from city noise and to get some relaxation in this healthy environment.

 They spend their days having adventures on the island, swimming, and snorkeling in crystal clear blue water, as well as taking part in the traditional profession with their families.

 The local language of the Dalmatian islands including Drvenik Veli and Drvenik Mali is the Dalmatian dialect or Dalmatic, and the island is referred to in the local language as Ploca, which means flat because the island has a flat surface except for a few hills.